Nyanjuimarvin/RavenholmPizza/readme.md

 - Visual Studio Code - The lightweight code editor
 - Git and Github - The version control tools for modern day software.

-The core used in implementation of the project is:
+The core concept used in implementation of the project is:
 - Object Oriented Programming (OOP) - Allows us to write re-usable code by organizing it into data or objects.